What is Libertas College Prep?

 How is Libertas funded?

 Our operating expenses are primarily funded by per-pupil tuition revenue paid by the state and federal and state entitlement grants.
-We also receive funding from private foundations, corporations and individuals to support our growth efforts, special projects and initiatives.
+Funding from private donations, corporations, and individuals play an essential role in Libertas’ ability to change lives through growth efforts, special projects, and initiatives.

 What are Libertas’ growth plans?